Medical Devices Radiation Sterilization

 Standards in this category are focused on radiation sterilization with medical devices.
 There are several series of standards for radiation as well as others that focus on guidance measures.

-ISO 11137-1:2006
+ISO 11137-1:2025

-Sterilization of health care products - Radiation - Part 1: Requirements for development, validation and routine control of a sterilization process for medical devices
+Sterilization of health care products - Radiation - Part 1: Requirements for the development, validation and routine control of a sterilization process for medical devices

 ISO 11137-2:2013